vib-singlecell-nf/vsn-pipelines/docs/scatac-seq.rst

 --------------------

 To generate a config file, use the ``atac_preprocess`` profile along with ``docker`` or ``singularity``.
-Note that the full path to ``vib-singlecell-nf/vsn-pipelines/main_atac.nf`` needs to be used:
+Note that the full path to ``vib-singlecell-nf/vsn-pipelines/main_atac.nf`` must be used:

 .. code:: bash